m1ra9e/cli-commander/README.md

 git push origin v1.0.0
 ```

-> this argument are taken as an example only : `v1.0.0`
+> this argument is taken only as an example : `v1.0.0`

 ## Changelog